In General

 1969

-From Alex Brougham's BULL SHEET, June 1994
+Small excerpt from Alex Brougham's BULL SHEET, June 1994:

-The Baltimore & Susquehanna (1828-1854)
+The Baltimore & Susquehanna RR (1828-1854):

 With this issue of the Bull Sheet, I take an opportunity to devote its feature material space to a central theme.
 The Baltimore & Susquehanna (a predecessor of the Northern Central) holds a very special place to me.
 I grew up along the line.
 By devoting it to the B&S, a two-fold purpose is served: First, this month marks the 35th anniversary of the last trip of the famed Parkton Local, a train I rode many times in its final two years of service.
 Second, on Saturday, June 4, the first mile and one-half segment of the York County Rail/Trail along the former B&S right-of-way in Pennsylvania will be dedicated.